TakudzwaMakoni/transaction_engine/README.md

 # Logging

-The logging feature was not part of the assingment and was mainly for my own debugging purposes.
-It is very rudimentary, and not intended for examination. the normal running of the app `cargo run -- <csv path>` effectively disables logging.
+The logging feature was not part of the exercise and was mainly for my own debugging purposes.
+It is very rudimentary, and not intended for consideration.
+The normal running of the app `cargo run -- <csv path>` effectively disables logging, but I am using it in some tests to verify events which occur during runtime but dont throw or cause the process to stop.

 to run with logging: